Philip Korman, Executive Director

 Kelly Coleman, Program Director

 Kelly has been with CISA since 2005.
-Kelly oversees CISA’s grants (from submission to reporting) and manages CISA program staff in the areas of building markets, farm to consumer, infrastructure, and public issues and education.
+Kelly manages CISA programs including our current efforts to support greater resilience in farming and the local food economy.
 Kelly also coordinates the statewide partnership of Buy Locals and facilitates CISA’s budgeting process.
 She received a master’s degree from Yale’s School of Forestry and Environmental Studies and spent several years promoting sustainable agriculture and environmental issues in California before moving back to her native Northeast.
 Email Kelly.

 Lisabeth Jasniewicz, Development Coordinator